Weight loss surgery

 What it is

-There are several types of weight loss surgery (also known as bariatric surgery).
+There are several types of weight loss surgery.
 In most cases, you will have laparoscopic surgery.
-Surgeons use laparoscopic surgery because you will have smaller incisions, smaller scars, less pain, shorter hospital stay, faster recovery and fewer complications.
+Allina Health surgeons use laparoscopic surgery because you will have smaller incisions, smaller scars, less pain, shorter hospital stay, faster recovery and fewer complications.

-Allina Health Weight Management offers the following surgeries:
+Allina Health Weight Management offers the following types of bariatric surgery:

 What to expect